 Megan McEwan – Senor Care Worker

-I pledge to do all I can to improve the care given to the lives of people living with dementia whether it be giving them the care they need or being a support system for them to have someone who cares for them or simply just to listen to their feelings and emotions.
+I pledge to do all I can to improve the care given to and the lives of people living with dementia whether it be giving them the care they need or being a support system for them to have someone who cares for them or simply just to listen to their feelings and emotions.

 Rebecca Wilson – Student Nurse

 I pledge to openly listen to what is important to individuals, taking into consideration how they are feeling and what they are thinking.

 I pledge to treat my patients as people and not just a patient.
 Have a chat and make them feel that they matter.